Blog

 Blonde woman drinks tea out of a mug while curled up in a comfy armchair

 Fresh ginger contains gingerol, which has antioxidant properties that help reduce inflammation that causes pain.
-With that in mind, you may find you get the best results when taking the extra step of making your tea with fresh ginger.
+With that in mind, you may get the best results when taking the extra step of making your tea with fresh ginger.

 Does fasting help with IBS?

-Those who are fasting may eat larger meals during non-fasting times, which can cause problems for those with Irritable Bowel Syndrome.
 The International Foundation for Gastrointestinal Disorders (IFFGD) suggests eating small meals more frequently throughout the day to avoid overstimulating the gut and triggering symptoms.

 Does drinking water help with IBS?

-While existing research shows that water itself may not directly alleviate IBS symptoms, scientists have found that maintaining proper hydration supports overall gut health
+While existing research shows water itself may not directly alleviate IBS symptoms, scientists have found that maintaining proper hydration supports overall gut health

 Drinking enough water can help soften stool and prevent constipation, which are common concerns for people with IBS.